alyssaong1/NodeNewsBot/README.md

 I'll be posting a more detailed tutorial of this in future.

+##Future Extensions

+I'll be implementing the following features at some point in the future:
+- Using [LUIS](https://www.luis.ai), Microsoft's NLP processing engine for advanced dialogs
+- Daily notifications

 ##Contributing
 Feel free to contribute to this project!
-Follow the following guidelines:
+Use the following guidelines:

 1. Fork the repo on GitHub
 2. Clone the project to your own machine